Part 2

 Yathi happily joined Lume catching fish while Eku was excited for a chance to use his ula-konto.

-Papyrus was known to grow tall, but this papyrus apparently wanted to mimic the mighty shatsheli-lambo and the enormous stalks rose four or five times the height of an adult.
+Papyrus was known to grow tall, but this papyrus apparently wanted to mimic the mighty shatsheli-lambo.

-He hurried down the slight incline to claim his entry point, noting Dokuk doing the same at a nearby location.
+He hurried down the incline to claim his entry point, noting Dokuk doing the same at a nearby location.

 No!—an ordinary forest.

-And he was a giant!
+And Eku was a giant!

-Keeping in giant mode, he imagined the snails were climbing bush pigs, made his fingers like the beak of a raptor and snatched the biggest to stuff into the satchel tied tightly against the small of his back.
+Made the fingers on his free hand like the beak of a raptor and snatched the biggest, stuffing them into the satchel tied against the small of his back.

 Continued the hunt of a giant.

-Eku was exhilarated—and a bit intimidated!
+And a bit intimidated!

 His tribemates were all around; yet, here he was, amazingly separate.